bmir-radx/radx-data-dictionary-specification/radx-data-dictionary-specification.md

 #### Semantics of Enumeration Values

 Each value in the list may have an ontology term IRI attached to it that specifies the precise meaning of the value.
 Terms may be drawn from any published ontology.
-The identifiers for terms MUST either be fully qualified Internationalized Resource Identifiers (IRIs) that are resolvable, for example, [http://purl.bioontology.org/ontology/MESH/D004906](http://purl.bioontology.org/ontology/MESH/D004906), or OBO-style identifiers, for example `MESH:D004096`.
+The identifiers for terms MUST be fully qualified Internationalized Resource Identifiers (IRIs).
+While not required, we strongly recommend that term identifiers are resolvable.

 To attach terms to values the following syntax, with square and round brackets (inspired by Markdown) is used: